 Living with an intact male cat can present some challenges, outlined below.
-It may take several months for normal spay/neuter services to resume in our community, including the Ottawa Humane Society's program, so you must be prepared for the possibility of living with an intact male cat for a number of weeks.
+It may take several months for spay/neuter services, so you must be prepared for the possibility of living with an intact male cat for a number of weeks.